 3.NA.3 – Continue spatial patterns and number patterns based on simple addition or subtraction.

 Samples: Add single digit numbers.
 Addition to 20.
 Single digit addition: Activity 1.
 Counting Forwards By 10.
 Make 10.
 Make 10.

 4.NA.2 – Create, continue, and give the rule for sequential patterns with two variables

 Samples: Groups of 2.
 Counting in Two's.
 Learn the 2 times multiplication table.
 2x problem solving: activity 1.

 3.OA.1 – Interpret products of whole numbers, e.g., interpret 5 × 7 as the total number of objects in 5 groups of 7 objects each.
 For example, describe a context in which a total number of objects can be expressed as 5 × 7.

 Samples: Groups of 2.
 Rows of 5.
 Groups of 10.
-Counting by Fives.
+Counting in Two's.
+Counting by fives - Faster.
 Counting by Tens.
-Arrays up to 5 by 5.